- Visit Butler

-All new students, including first-year, transfer, fully remote, and commuter students are required to take part in Orientation.
-Orientation for new and transfer students starting classes in January will consist of an online New Student Orientation Canvas Course and virtual synchronous opportunities.
+All new students, including first-year, transfer, and commuter students are required to take part in Orientation.
+Orientation for incoming students beginning classes in January will consist of an online New Student Orientation Canvas Course and virtual synchronous opportunities.

 Spring New Student Orientation Canvas Course

 Prior to a student’s orientation period, all new students must complete a series of online Orientation modules.
 These modules include academic resources; campus life resources; diversity, equity, and inclusion training modules; and AlcoholEdu.
 Students will gain access to AlcoholEdu part 1 on December 20, 2021 and must complete the module by January 7, 2022.
-Students will receive a separate email invitation on January 4, 2021 to complete the “U Got This!” course, as part of our comprehensive approach to sexual and relationship misconduct response and prevention.
+Students will receive a separate email invitation in early January to complete the “U Got This!” course, as part of our comprehensive approach to sexual and relationship misconduct response and prevention.